aerenchyma/ProgramsInformationPeople/_sources/Assignments/week05.rst

 .. activecode:: ps_4_hangman_code
   :hidecode:

-  This is the base code for a Hangman game, without some of the important useful functionality.
+  **The next few questions are based on this code/set of ideas.** This is the base code for a Hangman game, without some of the important useful functionality, as you'll be building it!
 (If you have never played Hangman, you can go to ``https://en.wikipedia.org/wiki/Hangman_(game)`` for an explanation of what it is.)
+There is (or will be) a flow chart image of the process of this code also available, which may be helpful to refer to as you try to understand the code.
   ~~~~
   def blanked(word, guesses):
-      return "blanked word"
+      return "blanked word" # Placeholder

   def health_prompt(x, y):
-      return "health prompt"
+      return "health prompt" # Placeholder

   def game_state_prompt(txt ="Nothing", h = 6, m_h = 6, word = "HELLO", guesses = ""):
       res = "\n" + txt + "\n"
       res = res + health_prompt(h, m_h) + "\n"
       if guesses != "":
           res = res + "Guesses so far: " + guesses.upper() + "\n"
+          res = res + "Word: " + blanked(word, guesses) + "\n"
       else:
           res = res + "No guesses so far" + "\n"
           res = res + "Word: " + blanked(word, guesses) + "\n"